 In 2006 I graduated from Salford University with a first class BSc (Hons) degree in Traditional Chinese Medicine (TCM) (Acupuncture) and became a member of the British Acupuncture Council.
 Since then I have continued to pursue my passion for Traditional Chinese Medicine, Martial Arts and Qigong Health Breathing Exercises.
 I believe that Acupuncture and Qigong can play a key role in treating a range of conditions, forming part of a holistic approach to range of modern medical conditions.
-I am also qualified as a Wing Chun Kung Fu instructor for the Ching Mo Kung Fu Association and a Qigong Chinese Health Exercise instructor for the British Health Qigong Association.
-I have also trained in Hong Kong with Qigong, Wushu master and co-founder of the Nature Health Qigong Assocation, Dr Luk Wai Sum.
+I am also qualified as a Wing Chun Kung Fu instructor for the Ching Mo Kung Fu Association and have trained with a variety of Qigong instructors including the British Health Qigong Association (Ba Duan Jin Instructor level), and in Hong Kong with Qigong, Wushu master and co-founder of the Nature Health Qigong Assocation, Dr Luk Wai Sum.
 I am currently training in Daoist Nei Gong with the Lotus Nei Gong school.

-We are Members of the British Acupuncture Council and work in accordance with the Council’s codes of training, safe practice and professional conduct.
+As a Member of the British Acupuncture Council I work in accordance with the Council’s codes of training, safe practice and professional conduct.